RuneORakeie/datasatoslo-2025/content/info/welcome.md

 Sharing your speaking slot on social media:
 We have created a “I am speaking”-banner for you to share on social media if you wish.
 You can find and download the banner on Sessionize and there should be a green button labeled “Speaker banner” in the list of your accepted session like the one below.

-The background image is from taken from the Opera, facing out towards the harbour and Vippetangen and Bjørvika.
+The background image is from the lake Sognsvann in the hills above Oslo.
+With the strong Aurora Borealis in this picture it is most likely taken in early October in 2021.
+This is the lake we plan to visit on our Sunday excursion.
 You can find it in the Speaker dashboard on <a href="https://sessionize.com/data-saturday-oslo-2024/dashboard" target="_blank">Sessionize</a>

 # Venue
 The venue is Campus Fjerdingen, Høyskolen Christiania – Chr.
 Kroghsgate 32 <a href="https://goo.gl/maps/mTpfZhegAyJaAZoXA" target="_blank">(Google Maps)</a>